 Rizzo is a nationally recognized television sports journalist, reporter and studio host.
-A three-time regional Emmy Award winner, Rizzo has been covering professional and collegiate sports for more than 10 years.
+A four-time regional Emmy Award winner, Rizzo has been covering professional and collegiate sports for more than 11 years.
 Before coming to Los Angeles, Rizzo could be seen on MLB Network, where she appeared across all of the network's studio programming, including "Intentional Talk" and "Quick Pitch", as well as reporting from the Major League Baseball All-Star Game Red Carpet, the MLB Postseason and the World Baseball Classic.

 Previously, Rizzo was with ROOT Sports Rocky Mountain in Denver working as a sideline reporter and host for the Colorado Rockies, University of Colorado and University of Denver broadcasts.

 Rizzo graduated from the University of Colorado at Boulder where she earned an M.A. in Broadcast Journalism.
-She lives with her husband, Justin, and dog, Guidry, in Los Angeles.